JeffersonLab/kafka-common/README.md

 ---

 ## Overview
 This librray supports treating Kafka as a persistent database, and we casually refer to this as Event Sourcing.
-The Event Sourcing scheme supported by this library is a simple entire record (database row / entity) per message approach.
+We're using the term Event Sourcing to mean a real-time feed of changes, that can also be replayed to build the full state for anyone re-joining mid-stream.
+This is accomplished in Kafka with log compacted topics.
+We are using an Event Sourcing scheme with a simple entire record (database row / entity) per message approach.
 All fields for a given record are always present (or implied null).
 The entire state of a given entity is always stored in a single message, the message key is required to be non-null and acts as the "primary key" in relational database terms, and the message value is the rest of the entity state (some fields may still act as a 'foreign key' reference though).

 We could have instead allowed a more granular scheme where a message only contains a single field that is changing (key would then need to include field name in order for compaction to play nicely), and that would have at least two benefits:
   1. Clients would not need to know the entire state of a record when making single field changes (currently clients must re-set even the fields they aren't intending to change in the record)